35 Engaging Five Senses Activities Kids Love

 30. Learn what it’s like to live without a sense

-Once students have a feel for the five senses, teach them about how people who are blind or deaf use their other senses.
-Show students how to read a braille book (public libraries often have collections of braille books to check out), or put headphones on and watch a subtitled movie.
+Once students have a feel for the five senses, teach them about how people who are blind or deaf use their other senses to compensate.
+Show students what a braille book looks and feels like and explain that people who cannot see can read books with their fingers.
+(Public libraries often have collections of braille books to check out.)
+To experience deafness, have kids put on noise cancelling headphones and watch a subtitled video.
 This is a good time to read about Helen Keller and how she learned language through touch and smell.
+For inspiration, learn about Helen Keller, who was both blind and deaf.

 Read more: Helen Keller books for young readers